ftsrg/ingraph/README.md

 ## Third-party sources

-This project uses the Xtext grammar of the [slizaa-opencypher-xtext project](https://github.com/slizaa/slizaa-opencypher-xtext/) (licensed under [EPL-v1.0](https://www.eclipse.org/legal/epl-v10.html)).
+This project uses the Xtext grammar of the [slizaa-opencypher-xtext project](https://github.com/slizaa/slizaa-opencypher-xtext/) licensed under [EPL-v1.0](https://www.eclipse.org/legal/epl-v10.html).
+(See also the [Why Xtext?](docs/why-xtext.md) document.)

 To use it, clone the `slizaa-opencypher-xtext` repository and install it to your local Maven repository:

 ```bash
 git clone https://github.com/slizaa/slizaa-opencypher-xtext/